Steamcord/steamcord-docs/README.md

 `https://steamcord.link/CycloneRust`

 Once players sign into their accounts, they should appear in the [players section](https://steamcord.io/dashboard/players) of the dashboard.
-See the [documentation for your game](#games-currently-supported) to see how rewards are provisioned in-game.
+See the [documentation for your game](#games-currently-supported) to learn how rewards are provisioned in-game.

 ## Need help?